Arjun9234/CRM1/README.md

-# Firebase Studio
+# EngageSphere

-This is a NextJS starter in Firebase Studio.
+This is a Next.js starter project, EngageSphere, designed for customer engagement and relationship management.

-To get started, take a look at src/app/page.tsx.
+To get started, explore the application features starting from the dashboard page after login.
+The application uses Next.js with App Router, TypeScript, ShadCN UI components, Tailwind CSS, and Genkit for AI-powered features.